Founder and President Dr. M.S. Kalsi

 In addition to providing consulting engineering services, Kalsi Engineering offers rotary seal and software product lines that were originally developed to solve difficult problems associated with energy production.
 Our patented rotary seals are the result of our pioneering research in hydrodynamic lubrication, making us a leading oilfield rotary seal manufacturer.

 Our suite of engineering software began with JarPro™ jarring analysis software, which is used to reduce the costs associated with a stuck drillstring by optimizing jarring tool placement.
-KVAP™, CVAP™ and LiFE™ are state-of-the art software applications that are widely used to evaluate critical valve and actuator issues in nuclear power plants.
+KVAP®, CVAP® and LiFE® are state-of-the art software applications that are widely used to evaluate critical valve and actuator issues in nuclear power plants.